SvenBrunk/oxideshop-user-documentation/configuration/images.rst

    * :guilabel:`Zoom picture size (width*height)`

-     Enlarged display of a modal product images that can be called up on the detail page.
+     Enlarged display of modal product images that can be called up on the detail page.

      For more information, :ref:`configuration/images:Choosing a zoom type`.